PNC Bank Review 2026

 Virtual Wallet: Savings

-• Reserve is a short-term savings account that helps you put aside money for upcoming events bills, or for an emergency fund.
+• Reserve is a secondary checking accounts to reserve funds for planning upcoming event bills, or emergency fund.

 • Growth is a long-term savings account that earns interest and serves as a place to build up toward bigger goals (e.g., a down payment on a home or a new car).